jerryjyuan/LDAP-to-AD-server/README.md

 # LDAP_to_AD_server
 Implementing LDAP to do authentication with AD server by using php.

-》Summary
+》Summary<br/>
-  This code implement the process of LDAP to do connection, authentication, data search from an AD server.
+&nbsp;&nbsp;&nbsp; This code implement the process of LDAP to do connection, authentication, data search from an AD server.

 》Prerequisite
   Before doing this, you need to know some information list below: